 RCUOG adopts the UOG Tobacco Free policy which includes a total ban on the sales, smoking and the distribution and use of tobacco and tobacco-based products on the UOG Campus and properties.
-The full policy can be downloaded from the UOG website at www.uog.edu/smoke-free-uog.
+The full policy can be downloaded from the UOG website at Smoke Free UOG University of Guam.